digital marketing guide

-- Customer testimonials which explicitly state how your business solved a problem.
+- Customer testimonials which explicitly state how your business solved a problem

-- A call-to-action, such as “book now,” or “schedule a free consultation”.
+- A call to action, such as “book now,” or “schedule a free consultation”

-- An “About Us” page which explains the mission of your business.
-This page should highlight your qualifications but focus on the customer’s needs.
+- An “About Us” page which explains the mission of your business This page should highlight your qualifications but focus on the customer’s needs.

 There are certainly other components you may choose to include on your business website.
 It’s important, though, that you keep your website easily navigable and aesthetically simple.
-No one should have to figure out how to use your website.

 Business owners make many mistakes in website design.
 To keep the design process simple, remember this one thing: this is your digital storefront.
 You don’t need your website to be complex, nor do you need it to contain every bit of information you could possibly impart to a customer.

 Your website is your link between you and your potential customers.
 The goal is to encourage them to stop in, or to pick up the phone and dial your number.
 With that in mind, here are a few components you should not include on your business website:

 - Distracting pop up ads and email capture forms (we’ll talk more in depth about this later)